Birth certificate: India

 Traditionally births were poorly recorded in India.

 For official purposes, other proofs are accepted in India in lieu of the birth certificate, such as matriculation certificates.
 Facilities are available to produce a birth certificate from a passport.

 By law since 1969, registration of births is compulsory as per provisions of Registration of Births & Deaths Act.
 Birth certificates are issued by the Government of India or the municipality concerned.
 Specific rules vary by state, region and municipality.

 In Delhi, for example, births must be registered within 21 days by the hospital or institution, or by a family member if the birth has taken place at home.
 After registration, a birth certificate can be obtained by applying to the relevant authority.
 Certificates can also be issued under special provisions to adopted children, and undocumented orphans.
 Overseas births can also be registered.

 Some municipalities, such as the Greater Chennai Corporation, allow for fully digital birth certificates to be applied for, printed, and verified online.
+Detailed procedural guidance on name correction in birth certificates in Delhi is available through independent legal information portals.